 The Indigenous Settler Relations Collaboration (ISRC) acknowledge the Wurundjeri and Boonwurrung Peoples of the Kulin Nation as the traditional owners of the unceded land on which the University stands and respectfully recognise Elders past and present.

 About the collaboration

-To stay up to date with the Indigenous Settler Research Collaboration (ISRC) please enter your details on the subscription form.
+Subscribe to our monthly newsletter and stay up to date with the ISRC news, events and activities.
+Please enter your details on the subscription form.

-To find out more about the Wurundjeri peoples, please visit the Wurundjeri Tribe Council website.
+Guided by a place-based ethic, the ISRC is committed to developing the University’s relationship with Wurundjeri.
+To find out more about the Wurundjeri peoples, please visit the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation website.

 Image credit: Nick D. The Australian Aboriginal Flag, Torres Strait Islander Flag and the Australian flag being flown outside Parliament House to mark NAIDOC week.
 Creative Commons Attribution-Share Alike 4.0 International